Micket/pycourse/lecture1.md

   * Starting a notebook session

-      * `$ ipython cmd notebook`
+      * `$ ipython notebook`
-      * Windows: Run IPython 3.4 notebook from start menu
+      * Windows: Run IPython notebook from start menu
-      * School windows: Copy the shortcut IPython 3.4 notebook from start menu to the desktop.
-Go to properties to change it to run from Z: instead of C:

-    Use web browser or PyCharm to work with documents
+    Use web browser or PyCharm to work with documents (browser opens automatically as you open ipython notebook)